 Beacon colours are red, white and green.
 We’ve worn these colours for over sixty years, although the way the colours are arranged on the club’s jersey has changed on several occasions.
 Club members don’t have to buy club kit or wear it, except when competing under British Cycling rules.
 However, the club does feel that wearing the colours helps to promote a sense of unity and presents a positive image.

 Our current kit supplier is Giordana.
-Club members can buy kit directly from our supplier during specific ordering windows, with bulk orders arranged at several points during the year to reduce cost.
+Club members can buy kit during specific ordering windows, with bulk orders arranged at several points during the year to reduce cost.
 Visit the club’s message board and Facebook page for full information about specific dates.
 We also keep small amounts of stock, which is available for new members to purchase.

 Beacon RCC was founded on 10 November 1946, by a group of young men who used to meet on the slopes of Beacon Hill, in the Lickeys, southwest of Birmingham.
 Being admirers of the great Italian cyclists of the day, such as Fausto Coppi, the group chose red, white and green as the club colours.